-Results display after measuring all 3 test filters for testing the photometric accuracy.
-With the ○ and ○ keys, you can view the results for the different test filters again.
+- 9. Results display after measuring all 3 test filters for testing the photometric accuracy.
+With the and keys, you can view the results for the different test filters again.
+Softkeys - [Finish]: Finish the inspection. - [Export]: Export the results in a PDF file. - [Print]: Print the results. - 10.
+Compare the average values and cv values to the supplied table.

-- · [Finish]: End check.

-- [Export]: Export results as a PDF.

-- [Print]: Print out results.

-- 10. Compare the average values and CV values to the supplied table.